awsdocs/aws-lambda-developer-guide/doc_source/golang-tracing.md

-# Instrumenting Go Code in AWS Lambda<a name="golang-tracing"></a>
+# Instrumenting Go code in AWS Lambda<a name="golang-tracing"></a>

 You can use the [X\-Ray SDK for Go](https://github.com/aws/aws-xray-sdk-go) with your Lambda function\.
-If your handler includes [AWS Lambda Context Object in Go](golang-context.md) as its first argument, that object can be passed to the X\-Ray SDK\.
+If your handler includes [AWS Lambda context object in Go](golang-context.md) as its first argument, that object can be passed to the X\-Ray SDK\.
 Lambda passes values through this context that the SDK can use to attach subsegments to the Lambda invoke service segment\.
 Subsegments created with the SDK will appear as a part of your Lambda traces\.

-## Installing the X\-Ray SDK for Go<a name="go-tracing-installing-sdk"></a>
+## Installing the X\-Ray SDK<a name="go-tracing-installing-sdk"></a>

 Use the following command to install the X\-Ray SDK for Go\. \(The SDK's non\-testing dependencies will be included\)\.